MikeG621/YOGEME/Readme.md

 Extensive updates due to changes in Platform.dll, using the full file format spec.
 - (Briefing) Unknown 3 now labeled "Tile", still unknown effect.
 Confirmed no effect in TIE.
+  - Good chance this will be removed in the future.
 - (Briefing) Labels for Unk1/2 StartLength/EventLength and the Unknowns group deleted.
 - (Briefing) Text tag, FG tag, and masking colors now defined at launch instead of during every paint.
 - (Briefing) Event handling redone.